EtzionR/My-Convex-Hull/README.md

-# My-Convex-Hull
+## My-Convex-Hull
-Convex Hull Algorithm,  build from scratch , using the Monotone-Chain method.
+Convex Hull Algorithm, build from scratch ,using the Monotone-Chain method.

+## Overview
-In order to get the boundary around our 2D points, we must first filter the points, according to their X values.
+- In order to get the boundary around our 2D points, we must first **sorting** the points, using to their X values.
-Now, we will divide the calculation so that it focuses on a different HULL each time, once on the top and once on the bottom, as follows:
+Now, we will divide the calculation so that it focuses on a different **hull** each time, once on the top and once on the bottom, as follows:

 Boundary illustration